umee-network/umee/docs/architecture/ADR-003-borrow-assets.md

 ### Neutral
 - Borrow feature relies on allow-list of token types
 - Borrow feature relies on price oracles for base asset types
+- Borrow interest will rely on not-yet-implemented dynamic rates

 ## References